Posted by Quixie at 7:24 PM

 I mean, we already KNOW what the Gospel of John says (right?) —it's not like it's the only piece we have.
 Besides, if we only use a small section of margin, the text will still be intact.

-I know that this will probably never take place, but until it does, I will take the consensus on the dating of P-52 with a grain of salt.
+I know that this will probably never take place, but until it does, I will take this "consensus" on P-52 with a grain of salt.

 Ó